Jan Hus: Execution

 At the place of execution, he knelt, spread out his hands, and prayed aloud.
 The executioner undressed Hus and tied his hands behind his back with ropes.
 His neck was bound with a chain to a stake around which wood and straw had been piled up so that it covered him to the neck.
 At the last moment, the imperial marshal, von Pappenheim, in the presence of the Count Palatine, asked Hus to recant and thus save his own life.
 Hus declined, stating:

 God is my witness that the things charged against me I never preached.
 In the same truth of the Gospel which I have written, taught, and preached, drawing upon the sayings and positions of the holy doctors, I am ready to die today.

-Anecdotally, it has been said that the executioners had trouble intensifying the fire.
-An old woman then came to the stake and threw a relatively small amount of brushwood on it.
-Upon seeing her act, a suffering Hus then exclaimed, "O Sancta Simplicitas!" ("O holy simplicity!").
-It is said that when he was about to expire, he cried out, "Christ, son of the Living God, have mercy on us!" (a variant of the Jesus Prayer).
-Hus's ashes were later thrown into the Rhine river as a means of preventing the veneration of his remains.

 Aftermath

 Bohemian Protest

 As news of Hus's death spread, outrage was brewing among the local nobles and doctors.
 On 2 September 1415, a document now called the Bohemian Protest was signed with corresponding attached wax seals by 100 notable people from Bohemia and Moravia in protest of Jan Hus's burning.
 There is evidence that four documents of this kind were made in total, however only this one is known to survive and is currently held at the University of Edinburgh.
 The statement inside reads that "Master John Hus was a good, just and catholic man" that "consistently detested all error and heresies" and that anyone that believed that heresy was arising within Bohemia or Moravia to be "the worst of traitors".